aaoeu/coal/site/content/_index.md

     of colonialism and mindless abuse of natural resources and human lives.
 We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+blurb:
+  heading: Another blurb.
+  text: >-
+    And it's also easy to add another blurb.
+Directly in GitHub.
 ---